anto-richard/Square-root-of-a-number/README.md

-# Find the square root of a number
+# Find the square root of a number..

 ## AIM:
 To write a program to find the square root of a number.